-- Begin the cleanup by using a vacuum cleaner to remove any residual powder from the vehicle interior.
-Clean from outside the vehicle and work your way inside, so that you avoid kneeling or sitting on a noncleaned area. - Be certain to vacuum the heater and air conditioning outlets as well.
+- 1. Begin the cleanup by using a vacuum cleaner to remove any residual powder from the vehicle interior.
+Clean from outside the vehicle and work your way inside, so that you avoid kneeling or sitting on a non-cleaned area. - 2.
+Be certain to vacuum the heater and air conditioning outlets as well.
 Run the heater and air conditioner blower on the lowest speed setting and vacuum any powder expelled from the outlets.

 CAUTION: Deployed front airbags having two initiators (squibs) in the airbag inflator may or may not have live pyrotechnic material within the inflator.
 Do not dispose of these airbags unless you are certain of complete deployment.
-Refer to the AIRBAG SQUIB STATUS heading within this information.
-All damaged, ineffective, or non-deployed Supplemental

-Restraint System (SRS) components which are replaced on vehicles are to be handled and disposed of properly.
-If an airbag or seat belt tensioner unit is ineffective or damaged and non-deployed, refer to the Hazardous Substance Control System for information regarding the potentially hazardous properties of the subject component and the proper safe handling procedures.
+Refer to the Hazardous Substance Control System for information regarding the potentially hazardous properties of the subject component and the proper safe handling procedures.
 Then dispose of all non-deployed and deployed airbags and seat belt tensioners in a manner consistent with state, provincial, local and federal regulations.